If you would like to donate an object to the Museum but are not sure what we require, the following info should help.

 Can I make a bequest to the Museum?

 Yes, please contact the Foundation Curator to arrange an appointment.
-Financial bequests are also welcome.
+Financial bequests are also most welcome!

 How do I make a financial donation to the Museum?

 Donations are welcomed from both individual members and corporate organisations.
-Arrangements can be made by telephone, a personal visit or by mailing your donation
+Arrangements can be made by telephone, a personal visit or by mailing your donation.
+A donation box, usually for smaller, incidental amounts is also located inside the Museum galleries.

 Army Museum of South Australia Foundation